Make Room for Rest

 Why do moms have this mini martyr complex that our little worlds will fall apart if we aren’t there to control the chaos or to stay one step ahead?

-When people would quote that poem about not worrying about the dusty house and dirty dishes, I always groaned internally.
+When people would quote that poem about not worrying about the dusty house and dirty dishes, I always groan internally.
 I don’t want to live in a dirty house.
 I don’t want to live in chaos.
 I have specific goals for my family’s health and wellness, for the use of our resources.
 That involves work.

 So home is also a place where we work together and then we stop so we can rest.